robOcity/song-play-aws-redshift/README.md

 ## Running

+1. Assumptions:

-1. Assumptions:  You have a S3 bucket with data you want to parse and Redshift cluster up and running.
-Plus, you have `dwh.cfg` file containing the following fields:
+* You have a S3 bucket with data you want to parse and Redshift cluster up and running.
+* You have a security group configured for Redshift allowing for external programmatic access.
+See this Quora post for more information ([Can I connect to Redshift using Python?](https://www.quora.com/Can-I-connect-to-Redshift-using-Python)).

+* Plus, you the host, port, user name and password stored in a configuration file.  ** Avoid checking this into GitHub by using a .gitignore file and adding a line like ``.  `dwh.cfg` file containing the following fields:

 ```text
 [CLUSTER]